Advertisement

 Dr. Thigpen explains what PCOS weight gain looks like and how you can minimize the impact of PCOS on your life.

 PCOS occurs when your hormones are out of balance.
-Women and people AFAB with PCOS make slightly more male hormone called androgen than normal.
-Even a tiny increase in androgen production can have an impact on how your ovaries function.
+Your body makes more male hormone called androgen than is normal, and even a tiny increase in androgen production can have an impact on how your ovaries function.

 Healthcare providers look for two out of three symptoms when making a diagnosis: